LeMaitre Vascular (NASDAQ:LMAT) Releases FY 2024 Earnings Guidance

-LMAT has been the subject of several analyst reports.
-Barrington Research upped their target price on LeMaitre Vascular from $69.00 to $79.00 and gave the company an outperform rating in a report on Friday.
-KeyCorp initiated coverage on LeMaitre Vascular in a research note on Tuesday, February 6th.
-They set a sector weight rating for the company.
-JMP Securities raised their price objective on LeMaitre Vascular from $72.00 to $77.00 and gave the company a market outperform rating in a research note on Friday.
-Stifel Nicolaus raised LeMaitre Vascular from a hold rating to a buy rating and raised their target price for the company from $59.00 to $75.00 in a report on Friday, April 26th.
-Finally, StockNews.com upgraded shares of LeMaitre Vascular from a hold rating to a buy rating in a research report on Friday.
-Two analysts have rated the stock with a hold rating and six have issued a buy rating to the company.
-Based on data from MarketBeat, the stock presently has an average rating of Moderate Buy and an average price target of $73.83.
+LMAT has been the topic of several research reports.
+StockNews.com raised shares of LeMaitre Vascular from a hold rating to a buy rating in a research note on Friday.
+Barrington Research upped their price target on LeMaitre Vascular from $69.00 to $79.00 and gave the company an outperform rating in a research report on Friday.
+Stifel Nicolaus upgraded LeMaitre Vascular from a hold rating to a buy rating and lifted their price objective for the stock from $59.00 to $75.00 in a research report on Friday, April 26th.
+JMP Securities upped their target price on LeMaitre Vascular from $72.00 to $77.00 and gave the company a market outperform rating in a report on Friday.
+Finally, KeyCorp initiated coverage on LeMaitre Vascular in a report on Tuesday, February 6th.
+They set a sector weight rating on the stock.
+Two investment analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
+According to MarketBeat, LeMaitre Vascular presently has an average rating of Moderate Buy and a consensus target price of $73.83.

 LeMaitre Vascular Stock Up 11.2 %

-LeMaitre Vascular (NASDAQ:LMAT – Get Free Report) last posted its quarterly earnings results on Thursday, May 2nd.
-The medical instruments supplier reported $0.44 earnings per share for the quarter, beating analysts’ consensus estimates of $0.39 by $0.05.
+LeMaitre Vascular (NASDAQ:LMAT – Get Free Report) last issued its quarterly earnings results on Thursday, May 2nd.
+The medical instruments supplier reported $0.44 earnings per share for the quarter, topping the consensus estimate of $0.39 by $0.05.
 The company had revenue of $53.48 million for the quarter, compared to the consensus estimate of $51.50 million.
 LeMaitre Vascular had a return on equity of 11.57% and a net margin of 16.99%.
-The firm’s quarterly revenue was up 13.6% on a year-over-year basis.
-During the same quarter in the prior year, the business posted $0.27 EPS.
-Research analysts anticipate that LeMaitre Vascular will post 1.77 earnings per share for the current fiscal year.
+LeMaitre Vascular’s revenue was up 13.6% on a year-over-year basis.
+During the same quarter in the prior year, the business earned $0.27 EPS.
+As a group, equities analysts expect that LeMaitre Vascular will post 1.77 earnings per share for the current year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, May 30th.
-Investors of record on Thursday, May 16th will be paid a dividend of $0.16 per share.
-This represents a $0.64 annualized dividend and a yield of 0.86%.
+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, May 30th.
+Stockholders of record on Thursday, May 16th will be issued a $0.16 dividend.
 The ex-dividend date is Wednesday, May 15th.
-LeMaitre Vascular’s payout ratio is presently 42.38%.
+This represents a $0.64 dividend on an annualized basis and a dividend yield of 0.86%.
+LeMaitre Vascular’s payout ratio is 42.38%.

 Insider Buying and Selling

-In related news, Director Lawrence J. Jasinski sold 5,110 shares of the firm’s stock in a transaction on Tuesday, March 5th.
-The stock was sold at an average price of $67.50, for a total transaction of $344,925.00.
-Following the sale, the director now owns 5,309 shares of the company’s stock, valued at approximately $358,357.50.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-In other LeMaitre Vascular news, CEO George W. Lemaitre sold 36,600 shares of LeMaitre Vascular stock in a transaction dated Monday, March 4th.
-The stock was sold at an average price of $68.03, for a total value of $2,489,898.00.
-Following the sale, the chief executive officer now owns 2,187,526 shares of the company’s stock, valued at approximately $148,817,393.78.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, Director Lawrence J. Jasinski sold 5,110 shares of the firm’s stock in a transaction dated Tuesday, March 5th.
+In other news, Director Lawrence J. Jasinski sold 5,110 shares of the stock in a transaction dated Tuesday, March 5th.
+The stock was sold at an average price of $67.50, for a total value of $344,925.00.
+Following the transaction, the director now owns 5,309 shares in the company, valued at approximately $358,357.50.
+The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+In related news, Director Lawrence J. Jasinski sold 5,110 shares of the business’s stock in a transaction on Tuesday, March 5th.
 The shares were sold at an average price of $67.50, for a total value of $344,925.00.
-Following the completion of the transaction, the director now owns 5,309 shares of the company’s stock, valued at approximately $358,357.50.
+Following the completion of the sale, the director now directly owns 5,309 shares of the company’s stock, valued at $358,357.50.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+Also, Director John A. Roush sold 7,500 shares of the company’s stock in a transaction on Thursday, March 7th.
+The shares were sold at an average price of $69.00, for a total transaction of $517,500.00.
+Following the completion of the transaction, the director now owns 2,278 shares of the company’s stock, valued at approximately $157,182.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 114,036 shares of company stock valued at $7,873,749.
-10.79% of the stock is owned by company insiders.
+Over the last quarter, insiders sold 114,036 shares of company stock worth $7,873,749.
+Corporate insiders own 10.79% of the company’s stock.

 LeMaitre Vascular, Inc develops, manufactures, and markets medical devices and implants used in the field of vascular surgery worldwide.
 It offers human cadaver tissue cryopreservation services; angioscope, a fiberoptic catheter used for viewing the lumen of a blood vessel; embolectomy catheters to remove blood clots from arteries; thrombectomy catheters for removing thrombi in the venous system; occlusion catheters that temporarily occlude the blood flow; and perfusion catheters to perfuse the blood and other fluids into the vasculature.